hackclub/jams/jams/singles/voxel-animation/en-US.md

 # Creating your own ✨ unique Voxel Animation

-~60+ Minutes, Basic javascript & html knowledge needed
+~60+ Minutes, Basic javascript and html knowledge needed
 ![demo_dot_webm](https://cloud-1duz1dnxo-hack-club-bot.vercel.app/0demo.gif)

 ( _This is a demo animation, this jam encourages to create your **own!**_ )